neaptide/stormviz/README.md

 ### Storm Detection and Tracking

 Storm tracks are determined and stored using the [stormTracking](https://github.com/ecjoliver/stormTracking) [2] algorithm by Eric Oliver.
 This code automatically detects and tracks atmospheric storms (cyclones) and high-pressure centers (anticyclones) using a series of surface pressure maps.
 While the initial code used NCEP data, it is easily adapted to use ERA5 data and resolution.
+A sample storm track dataset (`storm_track_slp.npz`) is provided for testing `stormviz` following the steps to run the tool.

 ### Get the code